Best Staging Paint Colors To Sell Your House

 Benjamin Moore’s Simply White was the Color of the Year 2016.
 It’s popular because its both a bright and warm white at the same time making it very versatile.
 Its often used for doors & trim, but due to its warm yellow undertones, it looks great on walls as well and creates that perfect canvas to decorate & stage your home.
 Its best for more traditional & transitional homes as opposed to contemporary because of its warm yellow undertones.
 If your home is modern & contemporary, you will want to move on a pick another white.

 Sherwin Williams Alabaster SW 7008

 Sherwin William’s Alabaster is one of their most popular off-whites.
+It was Color of the Year 2016.
 Its a beautiful soft warm white that is often compared to Benjamin’s White Dove & Simply White but a wee bit warmer.
 Its has warm soft undertones of gray and beige which makes it very versatile for use as a whole house paint color for staging your house for sale.

 Best Cool Whites

 Last year, I was called in to help two separate clients who’s realtors told them to paint their house “white” since it was the trending color.
 The challenge was that these whites were not the best whites for their respective homes.
 The whites were cool whites, too stark, and showed lots of gray and shadows ,especially at night time where typically alot of showings occur.
 Both houses were on the market for 4+ months without being sold.
 Working with the clients we were able to soften the look of the stark white with using accessories and adding larger pictures.
 Not the best solution but it worked.
 The best solution, of course, is choosing the right color the first time around, and not having the stress and expense of a house for sale for 4 months!